 Program related loans do not include loans made under the NSP1, NSP2 and HCRG programs.
 Such loans made for the acquisition and rehabilitation of foreclosed properties require deeded affordability restrictions and provide for the forgiveness of outstanding loan balances based on compliance with those restrictions.
-NSP and HCRG loan funds of \$3,759,744 and \$14,209,703 were disbursed and recorded as grant expense in 2013 and 2012, respectively.
+NSP and HCRG loan funds of \$662,313 and \$3,759,744 were disbursed and recorded as grant expense in 2014 and 2013, respectively.
 Program regulations require that the recovery of loan funds, if any, be recorded as program income when received.
-As of December 31, 2013 and 2012, program income of \$1,488,270 and \$629,582, respectively, was earned and recorded as grant income on the Consolidated Statements of Activities.
+As of December 31, 2014 and 2013, program income of zero and \$1,488,270, respectively, was earned and recorded as grant income on the Consolidated Statements of Activities.

-8. Loans to Affiliates
+9. Loans to Affiliates